Eagle’s Syndrome

 The Blair Technique for Eagle’s Syndrome

-The Blair technique is a special division of general chiropractic that focuses on the alignment, motion and stability of the atlas vertebra because of its unique relationship with your nervous system, which controls every function in your body.
+The Blair technique is a specialized form of chiropractic that focuses on the alignment, motion, and stability of the atlas vertebra.
+Because of the atlas’s unique connection to the nervous system, proper alignment can support optimal body function and overall health.

 The big idea of the Blair technique is that by restoring the normal alignment, motion and stability at the junction between your head and neck, your own nervous system and its innate mechanisms are able to do what your body is designed to do: heal itself.
 And when that force is able to flow freely through your body from above-down, inside-out, anything it possible.